 Mesomorphs have an easier time putting on fat then Ectomorphs.
 However, being a mesomorph has its advantages like a disposition to lean body mass and athleticism.
 Women with this body type know it as the hour glass shape.
 Mesomorphs tend to be more energetic individuals as well.

 V shape frame

 This body type will respond best to resistance training.
 Muscle gains are usually seen rapidly, particularly for those just starting weight lifting.
-Like I stated above the negative of being a mesomorph is that you have a easier time gaining fat.
+Like I stated above the negative of being a mesomorph is that you have an easier time gaining fat.
 You need to monitor your calorie intake.
-Usually a complete training program combining weight training and cardiovascular exercise will work best for you.
+Usually, a complete training program combining weight training and cardiovascular exercise will work best for you.

 Endomorphs tend to have a rounded body shape and they store fat easily.
 If you are an endomorph you must watch your calorie intake and which foods you take in due to your lower metabolic rate.
 Start with cardiovascular exercise first, followed by proper dieting and resistance training focusing on volume.

 Round body type